ai4life-opencalls/oc_1_project_3/README.md

 Therefore, you might have to rename the images, for instance by exporting the stack as a sequence as well.

+We recommend to perform a quality control to check whether the masks are correct.
+For this, you can either open all images in Fiji and compare them, or used the `quality_control/2_explore_masks.ipynb` notebook.

 ### 3 - Training a pixel classifier